 Insurance companies who sell insurance in Florida are required to offer uninsured motorists coverage but this coverage is not mandatory and you may reject this coverage.
 If you choose to have uninsured motorists coverage and you want to insure multiple cars, you must select the same limit for each car.
 Also, the limits you choose for your uninsured motorists coverage can be no more than the limits of your bodily injury liability coverage.

 The number of vehicles insured also affects your uninsured motorists coverage.
 Your uninsured motorists policy limits for each motor vehicle described on your policy are added together (stacked) to equal the total amount of uninsured motorists coverage available to you.
 For example, if you request $100,000/200,000 in bodily injury limits, and you have two vehicles insured on your policy, you have $200,000/400,000 in total UM coverage (100/200 times 2).
 Many people who have uninsured motorists coverage do not realize they can get higher limits.
 Simply purchasing the minimum uninsured motorists limits offered by your company does not provide you with “full” coverage.

 It is obvious that a good number of drivers on Florida’s highways do not carry liability insurance and many who do have this coverage have very low limits.
 Most insurance agents fail to adequately explain the importance of this affordable low cost coverage.
 Uninsured motorists coverage should be considered one of the most important pieces of your self-protection insurance package.

-If you are hurt in a car accident or if you are having problems with your insurance claims, please contact an Orlando insurance lawyer at Wooten, Kimbrough and Normand, P.A.
+If you are hurt in a car accident or if you are having problems with your insurance claims, please contact an Orlando insurance lawyer at Wooten Kimbrough, P.A.
 Call 1-800-235-7060 to schedule a free consultation today.